Why travel insurance matters in Thailand

 This is where most travellers are caught out.
 Standard travel insurance policies typically:

 Before renting a scooter in Thailand: read your policy’s exclusions section.
+See our scooter rental guide for what to check before you sign the hire agreement.
 If motorcycles/scooters are excluded, either:

 Riding without a valid motorcycle licence - which is required in Thailand even for tourists on 50–125cc scooters - voids most insurance policies regardless of what else the policy says.